Brukarnamn/Old-Bifrost/README.md

 ### Ruby 2.5 WARNING

-There is a broken dependency in the latest gem (3.2.1) and for Windows Ruby 2.5 users, you'll find the library silently errors out.
+There is a broken dependency in the latest gem (3.2.1) and for some Windows Ruby 2.5 users, you'll find the library silently errors out.
 This is fixed in the master version, so to fix this, you can either

 * use up to date master (We recommend using bundler.
 See ?ahh bundler for more information)
 * install the gem dependency with `gem install rest-client --pre --platform=ruby`
-* Use Ruby 2.4 or under.
+* Use Ruby 2.4 or under, or the latest 2.5 available, with bugfixes.

 ### 4